chriscarrollsmith/auto-invoicer/README.md

 ## Automate invoicing with Github Actions
 If you're going to be invoicing from a public repo, set `html_output` and `pdf_output` to `False` in `generate_invoice.py`.
 This is very important for protecting any personal information in your invoice from being shared in a public repo!
-Set up Github CLI: https://cli.github.com/manual/ Create Github secrets from .env file: `gh secret set -f .env` Generate a Github Actions workflow from .env file: `auto_invoicer/create_workflow.py` Commit and push Github Actions workflow
+Set up Github CLI: https://github.com/cli/cli#installation Login with `gh auth login`
+Create Github secrets from .env file: `gh secret set -f .env` Generate a Github Actions workflow from .env file: `auto_invoicer/create_workflow.py` Commit and push Github Actions workflow